 Not wanting to distract from the reliable resources provided by public health officials, the team at the On COVID-19 Project still felt frustrated about what they saw as ineffective public health communication strategies, especially when trying to reach young Canadians.

-So Samanta Krishnapillai, described as an “equity-oriented health scientist” in Markham, ON, started the On COVID-19 Project, with a well-designed website and comprehensive social media platform.
+So Markham, ON’s Samanta Krishnapillai, described as an “equity-oriented health scientist”, started the On COVID-19 Project, launched with a well-designed website and comprehensive social media strategy.

-Launched back in June of this year, the Project is a co-operative grassroots, volunteer-based endeavour.
+Introduced back in June, the Project is a co-operative grassroots, volunteer-based endeavour.
 The team describes itself as “your friendly neighbourhood nerds, active citizens, and change-agents” and they describe their target audience as Millennials and members of Gen Z.

-They clearly point out that the information posted is not a substitute for information from health care providers, and that it should not supersede information shared, or directives given, by public health officials.
+The team clearly points out that the information posted is not a substitute for information from health care providers, and that it should not supersede information shared or directives given by public health officials.

-Even so, the youth-led and volunteer-based team cross-checks information across reputable platforms to bring added confidence in what’s published.
+Even so, the youth-led and volunteer-based team cross-checks information across reputable platforms to bring added confidence in what they are publishing.

 As noted on its website, the Project team feels that “[i]n the era of fake news, it is imperative that the information we consume is reliable and credible.
 We commit to finding accurate and well-sourced information that didn’t come from the deep cuts of Reddit or Wikipedia.”

-Much of the site’s provided information has an open and plain language feel, so it is readily accessible to as many as possible.
+Much of the site’s provided information has an easy, plain-language feel, so it is readily accessible to as many readers as possible.